Stray Cats: Breakup and reunions

 In 2004, the Stray Cats reassembled for a month-long tour of Europe.
 A live album culled from those concerts, Rumble in Brixton, included one new studio track, "Mystery Train Kept A Rollin'".
 In 2007, they reunited once again for a US tour with ZZ Top and the Pretenders.
 This was their first North American tour in over 15 years.
 In the 2000s, the band toured Europe as part of their Farewell Tour.

 In 2008, for the first time in 18 years, the Stray Cats visited Australia and New Zealand which included several consecutive sold-out shows of their Farewell (Australia) Tour.
 In April 2009 the band reunited for a single show to celebrate Brian's 50th birthday at the Fine Line Music Café in Minneapolis, Minnesota.

 On January 2, 2018, Setzer announced via his Facebook page that the band would reunite for a show in Las Vegas on April 21, 2018.
 The Stray Cats also performed two shows at the Pacific Amphitheatre in Costa Mesa, California on August 16 and 17, 2018.

 On October 16, 2018, the band announced they would reunite in 2019 for a new album (first in 25 years), record in Nashville, and tour to commemorate their 40th anniversary.
 On March 26, 2019, the video for the album's first single, "Cat Fight (Over a Dog Like Me)", was released, with an announcement of a May 24 release for the album, titled 40.
 This was released in time for the European legs of their 40th Anniversary tour.

-At the conclusion of the tour and in early 2020 the band announced that an album, a collection of songs recorded at various locations whilst on the 40th Anniversary tour would be released, entitled "Rocked This Town: From LA to London".
+At the conclusion of the tour and in early 2020 the band announced that an album, a collection of songs recorded at various locations while on the 40th Anniversary tour would be released, entitled "Rocked This Town: From LA to London".
 It was released on CD and Vinyl and also on a number of streaming platforms.

+In 2024, the band announced a three-week summer U.S. tour, their first tour in five years.

+In 2025, the Stray Cats announced a three-week fall 2025 U.S. tour and released two new recordings, an original song, "Stampede," co-written by Setzer, and a cover of Eddie Cochran's "Teenage Heaven."
+However, the tour was later canceled citing Setzer battling "serious illness."